 - Evergreen perennial

-- Green to gray leaves and scented white, pink, or purple flowers
+- Green to gray leaves with typically purple flowers

 English lavender growing guide